ryuichiueda/slides_marp/prob_robotics_2025/lesson2-1e.md

 ## Summary

-- Introduction to Probability
+- Introduction to probability
     - The Symbol $\Pr\{\quad\}$
     - Multiplication theorem, addition theorem
     - Independence, disjoint
-- Null events, all events
+    - Null events, all events, complementary events
 - Calculations using two theorems
     - There are only two theorems, but you need to think carefully about how to handle events